-The term "horsepower" is commonly heard in the discussion around cars.
-It is often talked about when buying a car so it is worth knowing what if refers to.
+The term "horsepower" is commonly heard in the discussion around cars so it is worth knowing what if refers too.

 The term was developed with the transition from horse-and-carriage to steam engines.
-James Watt (inventor of the Watt steam engine) was trying to compare the power of the engine to something people understood - from this, the equation that one horse could do 30,000 foot-pounds* of work per minute was developed and is now equal to one horsepower.
+James Watt (inventor of the Watt steam engine) was trying to compare the power of the engine to something people understood - that one horse could do 30,000 foot-pounds* of work per minute (and this became the definition of one horsepower).

 (*Confused about what it means by foot-pound?
 Foot-pound refers to how much energy it takes to raise one pound the distance of one foot.
 In our automotive context, how much horsepower a car has, equates to having enough energy to lift a pound the distance of 30,000 feet, per horsepower, per minute.)